-- A. Further to Note 8C to the Annual Financial Statements, in January 2023, an additional round of investment in Compass was held, in which the Company invested approx. \$41.5 million (approx. NIS 144 million) such that after such investment, the Company holds approx. 32.5% of Compass's equity. - B. Condensed financial statement for an associate material to the Company:
+G. Further to Note 8C to the Annual Financial Statements, in January 2023 an additional round of investment was made in Compass, in the context of which the Company invested approx. US\$41.5 million (approx. NIS 144 million), such that after this investment, the Company holds approx. 32.5% of Compass' members' capital.